jayli3n/nodejs-server-for-http-requests/README.md

 # nodejs-server-for-http-requests
+A proxy for HTTP requests.
 Mainly just for avoiding the CORS error during development :(

 ## Usage:
 1. Deploy to your own server.